astampoulis/makam-paper-funpearl/artifact/README.md

 # Getting started

-This artifact can be used to run the Makam code that is contained in the paper and to experiment with changes and additional queries.
+This artifact can be used to run the Makam code that is contained in the paper "Prototyping a Functional Language using Higher-Order Logic
+Programming: A Functional Pearl on Learning the Ways of λProlog/Makam" by Antonis Stampoulis and Adam Chlipala and to experiment with changes and additional queries.

 We include a Makam installation as a Docker image, along with the Makam code fragments from the paper.
 As the paper is a literate